dxw/playbook/src/govpress-unit/apprentice-developer-plan.md

 In this rotation, you will work on a piece of software development work that you will agree with your line manager and the Tech Leads, but plan and deliver yourself.
-This work can be from any of our squads, but must be agreed in advance.
+This work can be from any of our teams, but must be agreed in advance.

 Good candidate projects will: